 When the engine(s) ramp up, a negative pressure occurs in the space, which brings the intake fan(s) up to compensate for the pressure differential.
-When the engine(s) slow down, the temperature in the space increases and the exhaust fan(s) respond by increasing automatically to compensate for the temperature rise.
+When the temperature in the space increases and the exhaust fan(s) respond by increasing automatically to compensate for the temperature rise.